nalbion/jira-maven-plugin/README.md

 generate-tests
 =====================

 Downloads Story and Test issues from JIRA and extracts BDD feature files.

+Can be used with the [cucumber-jira](https://github.com/nalbion/cucumber-jira) formatter/reporter which can update and transition JIRA issues.

 Currently the mojo is only capable of generating Gherkin feature files (for Cucumber) but has been designed so that it can be extended to generate feature/story files for JBehave and other testing frameworks.

   - outputDirectory - defaults to target/generated-test-sources/cucumber
   - generatorClass - The name of the TestGenerator implementation.